-On 11 December 2009 the Company announced an increased Coal Resource at the Berau project of 27.7 million tonnes ("Mt"), an increase of 6.9 Mt from the previously-reported JORC Resource of 20.8 Mt.
-Of the 27.7 Mt JORC Resources, 11 Mt is in the Measured category, 11.1 Mt is in the Indicated category and 5.6 Mt is in the Inferred category.
+On 11 December 2009 the Company announced an increased JORC Coal Resource at the Berau Project of 27.7 million tonnes (Mt), an increase of 6.9 Mt from the previous Resource of 20.8 Mt.
+Of this Resource, 11 Mt is in the Measured category, 11.1 Mt is in the Indicated category and 5.6 Mt is in the Inferred category.
+Coal Resources are summarised below: